(Updated January of 2023)

 The Washington Traffic Safety Commission’s accident dashboard tracks pedestrian dangers each year in Spokane and for the surrounding areas of Spokane Valley, Airway Heights, and the county.

 In Spokane, pedestrian fatalities have varied a bit more from year to year, but in the most recent years, a tragic upward trend can be seen.
-Pedestrian tragedies increased in 2020 and from WSDOT figures noted above we know that the rise continued into 2021.
+Pedestrian tragedies increased in 2020.
+That trend continued into 2021 according to WSDOT.
 2020 saw 7 tragic deaths along Spokane streets.
-2021 topped that figure by one for a final count of 8 tragic fatalities.
+2021 topped that figure by one for a final count of 9 tragic fatalities.
+The death toll for 2022 stands at 5 victims currently, but that’s number can change as cases and data are examined in 2023.

 The Most Common Victims of Spokane Pedestrian Accidents